serveta/PHP-What-I-Learned/README.md

 # Some notes
 - I took my lessons in Turkish.
 However, I thought it would be appropriate to write my articles in English in order to appeal to everyone.
-- I will share my applied project assignment here soon.
+- It was my applied project assignment: https://github.com/serveta/emlak-proje